National symbols of Canada: Predominant symbols

-Canada’s most well known symbol is the maple leaf, which was first used by French colonists in the 1700s.
+Canada's most well known symbol is the maple leaf, which was first used by French colonists in the 1700s.
 Since the 1850s, under British rule, the maple leaf has been used on military uniforms and, subsequently, engraved on the headstones of individuals who have served in the Canadian Armed Forces.
-The maple leaf is prominently depicted on the country's current and previous flags and on the country's coat of arms (or royal arms).
+The maple leaf is prominently depicted on the country's current and previous flags and on the country's coat of arms.
 The maple leaf has also been seen on the penny before circulation of that coin was stopped in 2013.
 Canada's official tartan, known as the "Maple leaf tartan", consists of four colours reflecting those of the maple leaf as it changes through the seasons—green in the spring, gold in the early autumn, red at the first frost, and brown after falling.